How to Become an Airline or Commercial Pilot About this section

 Commercial pilots typically complete flight training, and some employers require or prefer that they have a degree.

 The FAA certifies hundreds of civilian flight schools, which range from small fixed base operators (FBO) to state universities.
 Some colleges and universities offer pilot training as part of a 2- or 4-year aviation degree.

-Airline and commercial pilots who are newly hired by airlines or on-demand air services companies must undergo moderate-term on-the-job training in accordance with Federal Aviation Regulations (FARs).
-This training usually includes 6–8 weeks of ground school and 25 hours of flight time.
-In addition, commercial pilots may need specific training based on the type of flying they are doing.
-For example, those who tow banners will likely need at least 200 hours in airplanes with conventional (tailwheel) landing gear.
-Further, various types of ratings for specific aircraft, such as the Boeing 737 or Cessna Citation, typically are acquired through employer-based training and generally are earned by pilots who have at least a commercial license.
+Airline and commercial pilots who are newly hired by airlines or on-demand air services companies undergo on-the-job training in accordance with federal regulations.
+This training usually includes several weeks of ground school and flight training.
+Various types of ratings for specific aircraft, such as the Boeing 737 or Cessna Citation, typically are acquired through employer-based training and generally are earned by pilots who have at least a commercial pilot certificate.

-Besides initial training and licensing requirements, all pilots must maintain their experience in performing certain maneuvers.
+Pilots also must maintain their experience in performing certain maneuvers.
 This requirement means that pilots must perform specific maneuvers and procedures a given number of times within a specified amount of time.
-Furthermore, pilots must undergo periodic training and medical examinations, generally every year or every other year.
+Pilots also must undergo periodic training and medical examinations, generally every year or every other year.

 Work Experience in a Related Occupation

 Airline pilots typically need work experience as a commercial or military pilot.